A number of years ago, during an intermission in a lengthy gardening class, a Buddhist man made a remark that has stuck with me ever since.

 We owe a debt of grattitude to engineers and plumbers for making life more healthy and bearable.

 Today less developed countries still face dangers from parasites, cholera, dysentery, typhoid and other illnesses.
-Consider the aftermath of the earthquake in Haiti.
+Consider the aftermath of the earthquake in Haiti in 2010.

 On the other hand, even today in modern America, e. coli raises its ugly head in our food supply.